Economy of Iraq: Labor force

 The CPA has referred to a 25% unemployment rate, the Iraqi Ministry of Planning mentioned a 30% unemployment rate, whereas the Iraqi Ministry of Social Affairs claims it to be 48%.
 Other sources are claiming a 20% unemployment rate and a probably 60% under-employment rate.
-The actual figure is problematic because of high participation in black-market activities and poor security conditions in many populous areas.
+The actual figure is problematic because of high participation in black market activities and poor security conditions in many populous areas.
 In central Iraq, security concerns discouraged the hiring of new workers and the resumption of regular work schedules.
 At the same time, the return of Iraqis from other countries increased the number of job seekers.
 In late 2004, most legitimate jobs were in the government, the army, the oil industry, and security-related enterprises.
 Under Saddam Hussein's reign, many of the highest-paid workers were employed by the greatly overstaffed government, whose overthrow disrupted the input of these people to the economy.
 In 2004, the U.S. Agency for International Development committed US$1 billion for a worker-training program.
 In early 2004, the minimum wage was US$72 per month.

+Social welfare in Iraq relies primarily on the Public Distribution System (PDS) for universal food rations, the Social Safety Net (SSN) for poverty-targeted cash transfers and a dual pension structure for public and private sector workers.
+The system is currently fragmented and most social security programs relied on informal funds.